Measurements conspire nonlocally to restructure critical quantum states: Introduction

 A related class of problems concern the effects of measurements on many-body systems that are additionally evolving under unitary dynamics \cite{li2018quantum,skinner2019measurement,chan2019unitary,cao2019entanglement}, and we note that the consequences of nonlocality have there been investigated in Refs.~\cite{li2021conformal,friedman2022locality}.
 Critical quantum states are moreover abundant in that setting, and this fact provides additional motivation for understanding how they respond to measurement.
 For example, when the unitary dynamics is chaotic, there is a threshold measurement rate at which the system undergoes a dynamical measurement-induced phase transition (MIPT) \cite{li2018quantum,skinner2019measurement} separating volume-law and area-law entangled states.
 At the transition itself, the system evolves within an ensemble of critical states \cite{li2018quantum,skinner2019measurement,li2019measurement,bao2020theory,jian2020measurement,turkeshi2020measurement}.
-A dynamical MIPT also occurs in noninteracting fermion systems, where there is instead an entire critical phase corresponding to low measurement rates \cite{alberton2021entanglement,turkeshi2021measurement,bao2021symmetry,buchhold2021effective,muller2022measurement,minoguchi2022continuous}.
+Meanwhile, in systems of noninteracting fermions, there appears to be critical behavior at low measurement rates \cite{alberton2021entanglement,turkeshi2021measurement,bao2021symmetry,buchhold2021effective,muller2022measurement,minoguchi2022continuous}.
 Strikingly, ensembles of critical states arise even under dynamics that consists solely of measurements that do not commute \cite{lavasani2021measurement,ippoliti2021entanglement,regemortel2021entanglement}.